bomonike/azure-chatgbt/README.md

 Make sure to provide a value for the following environment variables when testing the `app.py` Python app locally, for example in Visual Studio Code.
 You can eventually define environment variables in a `.env` file in the same folder as the `app.py` file.

 - `AZURE_OPENAI_TYPE`: specify `azure` if you want to let the application use the API key to authenticate against OpenAI.
 In this case, make sure to provide the Key in the `AZURE_OPENAI_KEY` environment variable.
 If you want to authenticate using an Azure AD security token, you need to specify `azure_ad` as a value.
 In this case, don't need to provide any value in the `AZURE_OPENAI_KEY` environment variable.

 - `AZURE_OPENAI_BASE`: the URL of your Azure OpenAI resource.
 If you use the API key to authenticate against OpenAI, you can specify the regional endpoint of your Azure OpenAI Service (e.g., [https://eastus.api.cognitive.microsoft.com/](https://eastus.api.cognitive.microsoft.com/)).
 If you instead plan to use Azure AD security tokens for authentication, you need to deploy your Azure OpenAI Service with a subdomain and specify the resource-specific endpoint url (e.g., [https://myopenai.openai.azure.com/](https://myopenai.openai.azure.com/)).

 - `AZURE_OPENAI_KEY`: the key of your Azure OpenAI resource.

 - `AZURE_OPENAI_DEPLOYMENT`: the name of the ChatGPT deployment used by your Azure OpenAI resource, for example `gpt-35-turbo`.

 - `AZURE_OPENAI_MODEL`: the name of the ChatGPT model used by your Azure OpenAI resource, for example `gpt-35-turbo`.

 - `TITLE`: the title of the Streamlit app.

-- `TEMPERATURE`: the temperature used by the OpenAI API to generate the response.
+- `TEMPERATURE`: controls the "creativity" or "randomness" of the text generated.
+A high temperature of 0.9 results in more diverse output.
+A temperature of zero would make the model completely deterministic, always choosing the most likely token from all possible tokens in the model.

+- `top-p-sampling` is an alternative to temperature.
+A top_p set to 0.1 would cause the selection of only the top 10% of the probability mass of the next token, to allow for dynamic vocabulary selection based on context.

-- `SYSTEM`: give the model instructions about how it should behave and any context it should reference when generating a response.
+- `SYSTEM`: gives the model instructions about how it should behave and any context it should reference when generating a response.
 Used to describe the assistant's personality.

 When deploying the application to Azure Kubernetes Service (AKS) these values are provided in a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
 For more information, see the next section.